muhaha501/ilv_automatisierung_part_1_group_4/README.md

 | **Kallisto** | `kallisto:0.46.2--h4f7b962_1` | 0.46.2 |
 | **Subread** | `subread:2.1.1--h577a1d6_0` | 2.1.1 |
 | **Scanpy / Python** | `scanpy:1.4.4--py_0` | 1.4.4 |

+## Project Overview

+The study investigates the impact of phytogenic feed additives on gene expression in weaning piglets.
+The goal was to investigate an alternative to antibiotic growth promoters.

+Therefore tissue samples of the liver and the illeum were taken form waened piglets.
+RNA-Sequencing was used to check the expression level of the samples to check which pathways were activated or supresed.

+Findungs:

+The paper showed positive modulation of an anti-inflammatory response in the Illium sample, as well as a positive regulation of metabolic Regulation and homeostasis.

+Conclusion:

+The Authors conclude an energy sparing effect as well as increased resiliance and systemic support with the use of PFAs in feed for pigs.